anupshinde/anupzsite/contents/posts/going-static/index.md

 8. Paging support.

     Simply create a code block within your content, get the items, and mention "scope.paginate(options)".
-The in your content use the paged-date to render content.
+Then, in your content use the paged-data to render content.
 You require ApplyTemplateToContent = TRUE to use this feature.

 Further...